floraison/flor/doc/language.md

 # language.md

 Flor is mostly an interpreter.
-It takes as input a tree and traverses it node by node.
+It takes as input a text, parses it into a(n abstract syntax) tree and traverses it node by node.

 Here is an example tree:
 ```ruby